-Small group tuition is defined as one teacher or professional educator working with two, three, four, or five students.
-This arrangement enables the teacher to focus exclusively on a small number of learners, usually on their own in a separate classroom or working area.
+Small group tuition is defined as one teacher or professional educator working with two to five students together in a group.
+This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.

 How effective is it?

-Overall, the pattern is that small group tuition is effective and, as a rule of thumb, the smaller the group the better, e.g. groups of two have slightly higher impact than groups of three, but slightly lower impact compared to one to one tuition.
+Overall, evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
+Tuition in groups of two has a slightly higher impact than in groups of three, but a slightly lower impact than one to one tuition.
 Some studies suggest that greater feedback from the teacher, more sustained engagement in smaller groups, or work which is more closely matched to learners’ needs explains this impact.
 Once group size increases above six or seven there is a noticeable reduction in effectiveness.

 Despite being commonly used in Australian schools, there is limited evidence from Australia which investigates the causal impact of small group tuition, as working in small groups often occurs concurrently with other interventions, such as phonics.
 An evaluation of a small group phonics intervention conducted in 2008 by RMIT University found that the phonological awareness and spelling of participating students improved, relative to a matched comparison group.